Mr. Fantasy: Different mixes and recordings

 Both UK and US albums were released in significantly different stereo and mono mixes.
 These differences led to four distinct variations of the album.
 All of these have been re-issued on CD.
 The 1999 UK re-issue features the UK version in stereo and the US album in mono.
 In 2000 the US stereo version was re-issued on CD with its original title Heaven Is in Your Mind plus stereo bonus tracks.
 The same year the UK mono version was also released in the US as Mr. Fantasy with mono bonus tracks.

 The song "Giving to You", was released in 3 different versions.
 The first was a mono B-side with lyrics in the introduction sung by Winwood.
 This also appeared on the US mono LP.
 The mono and stereo UK albums had a revised version, which was included on the US stereo album.
 The soundtrack album for Here We Go Round the Mulberry Bush also contains a different recording of "Utterly Simple" than the one used on this album.

 "Coloured Rain" was recorded as "Colored Rain" by Eric Burdon & The New Animals featuring a guitar solo by Andy Summers.
 It was also recorded by The Hassles, Al Kooper and Slade.
 "Smiling Phases" was recorded by Blood, Sweat & Tears on their self-titled second album released in 1968.
 "Dealer" was recorded as part of the medley "Dealer/Spanish Rose" by Santana on their Inner Secrets album released in 1978.
+"Heaven is in Your Mind" was recorded by Three Dog Night and appears on the self-titled debut album and a live version is on Captured Live at the Forum.